New $400 Million Space Mountain Coming to Tokyo Disneyland

 This Tomorrowland reimagining project will follow an ambitious $3 billion expansion of Tokyo Disney Resort that has continued to plow forward in the last two years without delay or budget cuts.
-The blockbuster Fantasy Springs expansion that’ll bring big budget Frozen, Tangled, and Peter Pan attractions to Tokyo DisneySea has made tremendous progress as it prepares to open in the next fiscal year, along with its park-adjacent luxury hotel.
+The blockbuster Fantasy Springs expansion that’ll bring big budget Frozen, Tangled, and Peter Pan attractions to Tokyo DisneySea has made tremendous progress as it prepares to open in Spring 2024, along with its park-adjacent luxury hotel.

-Back in Tokyo Disneyland, the large scale expansion slated to debut ahead of the Olympics opened with minimal fanfare in late 2020.
+Back in Tokyo Disneyland, the large scale expansion slated opened with minimal fanfare; it was scheduled to debut prior to the Olympics, and with both delayed, that was technically still true.
 Most of this expansion is New Fantasyland, and most of that is a Beauty and the Beast mini-land.
 It also includes redevelopment and additions to both Tomorrowland and Toontown.

 A lot of Tomorrowland was lost for the New Fantasyland additions.
 While this was mostly a “true” expansion of Tokyo Disneyland built on backstage facilities and a parking lot, to the extent any in-park facilities were lost, they were pretty much all in Tomorrowland.
 This is a topic we’ll circle back to, but we don’t want to get too far ahead of ourselves…

 Turning back to the topic at hand, this all-new Space Mountain will also entail a reimagined plaza that will create a reimagined area of Tomorrowland.
 It is expected to open in 2027 and cost approximately 56 billion yen.
-Normally, that would be over $500 million USD; with the current strength of the dollar and weakness of the yen, it’s around $437 million (and falling!).
+Normally, that would be over $500 million USD; with the current strength of the dollar and weakness of the yen, it’s closed to $450 million.

 According to OLC, the new Tomorrowland plaza will express the connection between Earth and the universe, representing an image of a future where humans are in harmony with nature.
 Guests will be able to enjoy moments of rest and relaxation in this plaza where various icons and other design elements create a sense of hope for the future.

-This entirely new Space Mountain will maintain its original concept as an indoor roller coaster, but will have enhanced performance and immersive special effects that will give guests even more thrills on this exciting rocket ride.
+Replacing this will be an entirely new Space Mountain that will maintain its original concept as an indoor roller coaster, but will have enhanced performance and immersive special effects that will give guests even more thrills on this exciting rocket ride.
+More on what that could mean in terms of the ride system below.

 My first thought is that this resembles TRON Lightcycle Power Run with its swooping design and biomimicry features.
 The organic style and conceit of humanity in harmony with nature also loosely mirrors that of Tomorrowland at Shanghai Disneyland.